For companies that follow a subscription business model, annual recurring revenue (ARR) is a valuable metric for measuring business success.

 For example, if a company sees its ARR trending downward, it might consider increasing its prices to boost revenue.
 Or if MRR is higher than ARR, the company might decide to focus on retention and churn prevention strategies to keep more customers locked in for longer periods of time.

-By tracking both metrics regularly, businesses can make informed decisions about where they need to focus their efforts to improve their revenue growth.
+Tracking both metrics regularly helps businesses make informed decisions about where to focus their efforts to improve revenue growth.

 Why Annual Recurring Revenue is Important